Traivok/chesskell/README.md

   - For that we tought about the following data structures, which would represent the value of the piece and how many turns would require to result in a win/draw/loss:
     - `Data Evaluation = Value Double | Wins Int | Draw Int | Losses Int`
     - `Data Heuristic a = Evaluate (a -> Evaluation)`
+- We would like to use the parser we learned in class instead of the simple parser we used at main.hs.
+We implemented the parser but we ended up not using it due to lack of time.

 # Examples - Chess Openings
 ### Queen's Gambit: